Review Analysis Conclusion

 Store spare piezo buttons or electrodes if you cook year-round.
 Having a backup on hand prevents a failed igniter from canceling a weekend cookout.

-Reliability Signals in Listings
+Reading Reliability Signals in Listings

-When comparing grill igniters, review count and purchase velocity tell you more than the star rating alone.
+Review count and purchase velocity tell you more than the star rating alone.
 A part with several thousand reviews and a 4.5-star average has survived real-world heat, grease, and weather.
 A 4.9-star average based on only a handful of reviews is promising but not yet proven across seasons.

 Start with the most recent reviews first.
-Grill designs change every few years, and an igniter that fit a 2015 Genesis perfectly may need a slight variation for a 2022 model.
+Grill designs change every few years, and an igniter that fit a 2015 Genesis perfectly may need a slight variation for a newer model.
 Recent buyers are more likely to have the same control-panel layout you do.

 Filter for reviews that mention your specific grill model.
 If you own a Weber Spirit E-310, a review from another E-310 owner carries more weight than a generic “works great” comment.
 Pay attention to photos in reviews; they often reveal wire routing, electrode placement, and whether the button sits flush with the panel.